sjdkay/acqu/README.md

   basedir) and if that lists only unneeded files delete them by `find
   | grep Dict | xargs rm`.
 Also git should report some of them as
   untracked (see above item how to get rid of them).
-* If you just want to run AcquRoot, then the Debug mode (=no optimizations) can be unnecessarily slow.
-Enable the Release mode by executing `cmake -DCMAKE_BUILD_TYPE=Release ..` inside the build directory (can also be a new build directory).
 * If you're changing header files and compiling breaks, a `make clean` could help since not all dependencies are correctly identified at the moment (but most should be!).